 Sometimes when you are in the thick of a big project it can seem like you aren’t making progress, but with a farm journal, you can look back at where you started and know exactly where you are planning on going.
 And there is just something really powerful about putting your goals and dreams down in print!

 How do I get started?

-First you need to decide, how do you want to keep track of things?
+First, you need to decide, how you want to keep track of things.
 Do you want handwritten journals?
 Online spreadsheets?
 A series of notes on your iPhone?
 Your decision will likely depend on what you are hoping to get out of these journals.
 Are you just looking for something utilitarian for keeping track of expenses?
 Spreadsheets definitely make the most sense there.
-I want to do it all, expenses right along with project planning, harvest yields along side farm memories and stories.
+I want to do it all, expenses right along with project planning, harvest yields alongside farm memories and stories.

 Do you keep a farm journal?
 What sort of things do you record?